vishalbakshi/portfolio-llm/QA.md

 **Question:** Explain your "Building Reliable Systems" philosophy.
 How did your work in data compliance inform this approach?

-**Answer:** My philosophy for 'Building Reliable Systems' has two parts: first, focusing on reliability from day one, and second, establishing robust processes so reliability isn't a single point of failure.
+**Answer:** My philosophy for "Building Reliable Systems" has two parts: first, focusing on reliability from day one, and second, establishing robust processes so reliability isn't a single point of failure.

 My seven years in data compliance taught me this firsthand.
 To ensure error-free state and federal reporting, I had to build a complete system—from initial metric design and data collection to ongoing QA and user training.
 I had to anticipate user pain points and build a process that made it easy for them to succeed.